MicrosoftDocs/azure-security-docs/articles/key-vault/general/soft-delete-change.md

 # Soft-delete will be enabled on all key vaults

 > [!WARNING]
 > Breaking change: you must enable soft-delete on your key vaults immediately.
-See below for details.
+This article provides details.

 If a secret is deleted and the key vault does not have soft-delete protection, it is deleted permanently.
-Although users can currently opt out of soft-delete during key vault creation, this ability is deprecated. **In February 2025, Microsoft will enable soft-delete protection on all key vaults, and users will no longer be able to opt out of or turn off soft-delete.** This will protect secrets from accidental or malicious deletion by a user.
+Although users can currently opt out of soft-delete during key vault creation, this ability is deprecated. **In February 2025, Microsoft will enable soft-delete protection on all key vaults, and users will no longer be able to opt out of or turn off soft-delete.** This change will protect secrets from accidental or malicious deletion by a user.

 :::image type="content" source="../media/softdeletediagram.png" alt-text="Diagram showing how a key vault is deleted with soft-delete protection versus without soft-delete protection.":::